A-katimas/GNL/README.md

  \__,_|\___||___/\___|_|  |_| .__/ \__|_|\___/|_| |_|
                             |_|
 ```
-# Description
+this project aims to be able to read 1 or more file line by line following a buffer given by the user \

-this project aims to be able to read 1 or more file line by line following a buffer given by the user
+# Instruction
 ```
  ___           _            _              _   _
 |_ _|_ __  ___| |_ _ __ ___| |_ _   _  ___| |_(_) ___  _ __